LoyolaChicagoBooks/introcs-csharp/rst/onedim.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Write a program ``adder.cs`` that calculates and prints the sum of
-command line parameters, so in Windows:
+command line parameters, so if you make the command line parameters
+in MonoDevelop be

 ..  code-block:: none

+    2 5 22

+then the program prints 29.

+Do try running from the command line:  If you compiled with
+MonoDevelop, that means going down to the bin/Debug directory.
+Recall MonoDevelop for Windows produces a Windows executable,
+not a Mono file, so you can run

+..  code-block:: none

-    run.cmd adder 2 5 22
+    adder 2 5 22

-would print 29.
+while on a Mac you need to run with mono:

+..  code-block:: none

+    mono adder.exe 2 5 22

 .. index::
    double: example; TrimAll
    double: array; TrimAll